webmaster79/volodymyr-retail-search/README.md

 - Install dependencies by running `yarn`.

 ### Install Database
-- You should have postgres installed on your local machine.
+- You should have postgres installed on your local machine and set your db password in .env file(currently the password is `'root'` in .env, you can change it into your postgres password).
 - Sync Database with Prisma Model `yarn prisma:push`.
 - Generate the client from the Prisma schema file `yarn prisma:generate`.